Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-VDA2C focuses on credit assignment learning, similar to the joint Q learning family.
-However, compared to the joint Q learning family, VDA2C adopts on-policy learning and mixes the V function instead of the Q function.
-The sampling efficiency of VDA2C is worse than joint Q learning algorithms.
-VDA2C is applicable for both discrete and continuous control problems.
+To put it simply, VDA2C is an algorithm that focuses on assigning credit to different actions in multi-agent settings.
+It does this by using a value function, called the V function, which is different from the Q function used in other similar algorithms.
+VDA2C uses on-policy learning and is applicable to both discrete and continuous control problems.
+However, it may not be as efficient as other joint Q learning algorithms in terms of sampling.

 Mathematical Form
 ^^^^^^^^^^^^^^^^^^